franckess/franckess/README.md

 ### Hi, I'm Rene 👋

-I'm a Mathematics/Statistics Advocatr and Machine Learning Engineer passionate about making Maths and Statistics more intuitive for newbies in the Data Science field users and seasoned experts alike.
+I'm a Mathematics/Statistics Advocate and Machine Learning Practitioner passionate about making Maths and Statistics more intuitive for newbies in the Data Science field users and seasoned experts alike.
 I also enjoy working on products that connect people or free up time for the things that truly matter.
 I like mentoring folks of all ages and backgrounds transitioning to the technology industry.

 In terms of technology I mostly work with `R`, `Python`, `Docker` and a variety of cloud services (mostly Microsoft Azure).
 I blog occassionally at https://franckess.com.